 While I was living in Medellin, Colombia, my mom was able to come down for a visit on two separate occasions (I’m sure she never in her wildest dreams imagined she would be traveling to Colombia) by using her frequent flier miles, which for one of them only ended up costing her $104.50 in taxes and 47,500 miles for a round trip flight.
-Later on she flew down to visit us in Santiago, Chile for again just about $100.
-So that’s three big international trips for her, each only costing around $100 each.
+Later on, she flew down to visit us in Santiago, Chile for again just about $100.
+So that’s three big international trips for her, each only costing around $100 per trip.

-This also meant I had access to the first class lounge at each airport (Seattle, Chicago, and Miami) along with all the amenities that entails, like free food, free drink, even a shower at the Chicago airport after a long, red-eye flight from Seattle.
-And of course, first class flights means bigger and better seats, and better food and drink while in the air.
+This also meant I had access to the first-class lounge at each airport (Seattle, Chicago, and Miami) along with all the amenities that entails, like free food, free drink, even a shower at the Chicago airport after a long, red-eye flight from Seattle.
+And of course, first-class flights means bigger and better seats, and better food and drink while in the air.
 Out of pocket, my expenses were the same ($100), it just cost me marginally more air miles.
 It was totally worth it, except it kind of ruins traveling in coach forever.

-I’ve talked to other friends and family about doing this, and some of have just dismissed the opportunity outright.
+I’ve talked to other friends and family about doing this, and some have just dismissed the opportunity outright.
 I honestly cannot understand why anyone wouldn’t want to take advantage of the opportunity to fly for practically free instead of paying sticker price for an airline ticket.

 Is travel hacking worth it?
 You better believe it… It has the biggest reward for the smallest effort of any other travel tip or trick.